 The Classic “Wonder Nine”

-The Model 92 was one of the original “Wonder Nines,” along with the equally excellent CZ75.
+The Model 92 Beretta 9mm was one of the original “Wonder Nines,” as was the equally excellent CZ75.
 Their high-performance, double-stack 9mm designs took the world by storm.
 Seven or eight rounds suddenly didn’t cut it.
-Six-shooters became old fashioned.
+Six-shooters became old-fashioned.

 Rarely is a near five-decade-old design not only relevant, but among the best-selling products in the world.
 That the Model 92 is Beretta’s flagship handgun is an understatement.
 It’s probably safe to say it may be the company’s flagship product across all platforms, though certain shotgun enthusiasts may dispute that claim.